Tomato potato psyllid interstate quarantine requirements

 ICA–57 (update to include TPP) | Repacking of certified fruit fly and melon thrips host produce | Host produce |

-Table 7: Alternative options for market access for businesses that are not accredited under newly developed arrangements
+Table 7: Alternative market access options for businesses not accredited under newly developed arrangements

 ICA–04 | Fumigation with Methyl Bromide | Fumigation |